PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 * sitting on a Raspberry **Pi** with a touchscreen that's going to waste because you don't have the time to learn a GUI SDK?
 * into Machine Learning and are sick of the command line?
 * an IT guy/gal that has written some cool tools but due to corporate policies are unable to share unless an EXE file?
-* wanting to distribute your Python code to Windows users as a single .EXE file that launches straight into a GUI, much like a WinForms app?
 * want to share your program with your friends or families (that aren't so freakish that they have Python running)
 * wanting to run a program in your system tray?
 * a teacher wanting to teach your students how to program using a GUI?